LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-chat-user-guide.md

 6. Use a carousel when there's a priority order to your content, i.e., the first item is probably the most interesting.
 7. Strive for consistency.
 All cards within the carousel should have the same look and feel and the same business logic.
 If one card has an image, include an image in all of them.
 8. Don't mix types of content.
 If you include an article next to a list of products, your experience could cause confusion.
 9. Don't use a carousel when it's important that people see everything in the list.
-They may not scroll to the end.
-Consider creating a List instead (a [structured content card](http://localhost:4000/rich-messaging-structured-content-card.html) with vertical elements and click operations).
+They may not scroll to the end - consider creating a list instead.

 ## Limitations